reuk/wayverb/docs_source/ray_tracer.md

 passed through all filters in parallel and then summed should have the same frequency response as the original signal.
 In the case where all the materials in a scene have the same coefficients in all bands, the input to each filter would be identical.
-Then, the expected output would be this same as the input to any band (though band-passed between the lower cutoff of the lowest band and the upper cutoff of the highest band).
+Then, the expected output would be the same as the input to any band (though band-passed between the lower cutoff of the lowest band and the upper cutoff of the highest band).
 Perfect-reconstruction filters maintain the correct behaviour in this (unusual) case.
 It is especially important that the bandpass filters are zero-phase, so that Dirac events in all bands are